 I hope these reflections are useful to anyone who may be looking to hire a videographer on their own.
 I wish my future self advice my former self on what to look out for and what questions to ask.

 It really hurts to be minimized and taken advantage of.
-It leaves impressions that remain etched for a long time.
-One of the most insightful commentaries of this is Dave Chappelle: Unforgiven | Exposing Comedy Central at 2:20 where he describes how a grown adult stole a joke from 15 year-old Dave Chappelle (warning language).
-I know it will be a continous practice to internalize and overcome this.
-I know it will make me a better person.
+It leaves impressions that remain etched for a long time.2 I know it take time to overcome this.
+But I know it will make me a better person.

 Update: One Year Later

 What I have observed about myself is that I have become more confident about my own abilities.
 Not in a way that puts others down, but in a way in which others cannot put me down so easily.
-I trust and value myself in a way now that I may not have been able to otherwise, and I share that value with others.
+I trust and value myself in a way now that I may not have been able to otherwise, and I want to share that value with others.

-That’s a pretty nice wedding gift from the universe.
+Thatâs a pretty nice wedding gift from the universe.